 IMPORTANT INFORMATION- PLEASE READ FIRST!

-To apply for a house, please complete the five steps below.
+To apply for the Homeownership Program, please complete the five steps below.

-1. Please review ALL of the minimum requirements and list of required documents (see below).
+1. Review ALL the minimum requirements and list of required documents (see below).

 3. Gather all of the required documents.